Attendance

 Absence

 Only the school can authorise absences.
 Both authorised and unauthorised absences count towards your child’s total absence percentage.
+The school has a duty to notify the Local Authority when a child has 10 unauthorised absences within a ten week period.
+They may then issue a fine.

 An ‘unauthorised absence’ is when your child is absent from school without good reason.
 Woodland Primary School will not normally authorise absence for the following reasons: shopping during school hours; holidays during term time; day trips; birthdays; looking after brothers and sisters; illness of brothers and sisters.